-Transactional Analysis is a branch of psychoanalysis and method of psychotherapy developed by Dr. Eric Berne in the 1950s.
-Eric Berne was a Canadian Neurosurgeon who conducted a number of experiments in order to determine how the human brain functions.
+Transactional Analysis is a branch of psychoanalysis and a method of psychotherapy developed by Dr. Eric Berne in the 1950s.
+Eric Berne was a Canadian neurosurgeon who conducted a number of experiments in order to determine how the human brain functions.

 The main thrust of Transactional Analysis in understanding human behavior is in analyzing what is referred to as a transaction.
-A transaction is an exchange between two or more people, either by words or gestures or other form of body language, wherein one person does or says something, which elicits a response from the other person or people.
+A transaction is an exchange between two or more people, either by words, gestures, or other forms of body language, in which one person does or says something that elicits a response from the other person or people.

-Transactional Analysis believes that by analyzing these transactions, one can determine which of the multiple nature of man is acting or reacting at any point in time.
+Transactional Analysis believes that by analyzing these transactions, one can determine which of the multiple natures of man is acting or reacting at any point in time.

-The concepts and ideas which Transactional Analysis expounds are deep and cannot be fully explained or understood in this short write-up.
-Suffice it to say, however, that parents who study and understand Transactional Analysis can effectively use that knowledge to properly raise their children, especially in ensuring they raise children who are psychologically healthy.
+The concepts and ideas that Transactional Analysis expounds are deep and cannot be fully explained or understood in this short write-up.
+Suffice it to say, however, that parents who study and understand Transactional Analysis can effectively use that knowledge to raise great children.